 Imp levels decline in NBs as larval development progresses (Liu et al., 2015) so we next asked what role Imp plays in myc regulation in earlier larval neurogenesis.
 We studied brains at 72 hr after larval hatching (ALH) when the Imp protein level in the NB is higher than at the later wL3 stage and there is substantial heterogeneity in Imp expression level between the individual NBs (Figure 6A).
 We first compared the average populations of 72 hr ALH NBs to wL3 NBs.
 Imp protein levels were measured from endogenous GFP-tagged Imp and found to be significantly increased in the 72 hr ALH NBs compared to wL3, as expected (Figure 6B).
 We then measured NB size and found that NBs are significantly larger at 72 hr ALH (Figure 6C). smFISH quantitation of myclong transcription and half-life at 72 h ALH showed that myclong half-life is increased at 72 hr ALH (Figure 6D), but there was no significant difference in myclong transcription rate (Figure 6E).
-To validate the role of Imp in early larval neurogenesis, we measured NB size in Imp depleted early NBs.
-NBs were much smaller in the imp knockdown at 72 hr ALH, compared to the Imp::GFP (wild type) brains (Figure 6F).
 This data supports the model that the decline in Imp levels during larval development reduces myc mRNA stability, restraining NB growth and division at the end of the larval stage.